keybittech/awayto/README.md

 # Awayto

 Awayto is a workflow enhancing platform, producing great value with minimal investment.
 With all the ways there are to reach a solution, it's important to understand the landscape.
-The right path, a way to be discovered.
+The right path is a way to be discovered.

 There are a few tenants of Awayto:
 - Enhance the developer experience
-- Deploy conveniently, manage centrally
+- Minimal focus on deployment, managed centrally
-- Provide opportunities to learn
+- Provide opportunities for developers to learn
 - Use conventions that compliment functionality

+The Awayto platform adheres to these tenants in part by being scalable, lightweight, and secure.
+The goal is to be a central platform that uses a precise and opinionated toolset to unite web, mobile, and IoT technologies.
+Developers and businesses alike can enjoy the many tools offered by Awayto:

+- Rapidly deployable environment using enterprise level technologies
+- Full scale business application built with business owners in mind
+- Robust user management system allowing for self signup, federated IdP, or admin generated memberships
+- Baked in group and role authorization framework
+- A fully typed Typescript development environment
+- Curated set of database scripts designed with auditing and reporting in mind

 ## Installation